 NMAPS will support trainees with career choices, offering help with job applications and interview techniques.
-We will provide Continuing Professional Development (CPD) opportunities.
-This will support you through your early career, and Alumni events will boost your professional network.
+We will provide Continuing Professional Development (CPD) opportunities, that will support you through your early career, and arrange Alumni events to enhance your professional network.

 Access to University facilities

-We work closely with the University of Buckingham.
-Our trainees achieve Qualified Teacher Status (QTS) and also PGCE with 60 Master’s credits.
-Our PGCE module is online and trainees have full access to the facilities at the University of Buckingham.
+We work closely with the University of Buckingham to ensure that all of our trainees achieve not only Qualified Teacher Status (QTS) but also PGCE with 60 Masters credits.
+Our PGCE modules are online and our trainees have full access to the facilities at the University of Buckingham.
 They also have access via the SCONUL library system, to the library facilities at most universities across England.

 Constructive feedback and ongoing assessment

-You will be assessed for QTS through a series of lesson observations and your portfolio of evidence collated during your training year.
-For your Post Graduate Certificate in Education (PGCE), you will be assessed online, upon the completion of three essays.
+You will be assessed for QTS through a series of lesson observations and through a portfolio of evidence that you will collate during the training year.
+For your Postgraduate Certificate in Education (PGCE), you will be assessed online, upon the completion of three essays.